robertorosero/pyhtonmig/Doc/library/os.rst

    Parameters to the :func:`lseek` function.
 Their values are 0, 1, and 2,
    respectively.
 Availability: Windows, Unix.

+.. function:: mkdirat(dirfd, path, mode=0o777)

+   Like :func:`mkdir` but if *path* is relative, it is taken as relative to *dirfd*.
+   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

+   Availability: Unix.

+   .. versionadded:: 3.3

+.. function:: mkfifoat(dirfd, path, mode=0o666)

+   Like :func:`mkfifo` but if *path* is relative, it is taken as relative to *dirfd*.
+   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

+   Availability: Unix.

+   .. versionadded:: 3.3

+.. function:: mknodat(dirfd, path, mode=0o600, device=0)

+   Like :func:`mknod` but if *path* is relative, it is taken as relative to *dirfd*.
+   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

+   Availability: Unix.

+   .. versionadded:: 3.3

 .. function:: open(file, flags[, mode])